Building Africa’s future leaders

 Public servants received programme specific training

-Aig MPP Scholarships to the University of Oxford awarded
+AIG MPP Scholarships to the University of Oxford awarded

 “If you walk alone, you don’t go far.
 If you walk with others, you travel further.”